shaiwart/Image-compression/README.md

 ## If both max-w-h and min-w-h is given:
     - same as above.
     - first reassign min-w-h then do the same steps as above.

+## If orignal-image-size < max-size
+    - check for the condition.
+    - if yes then
+        - don't send it for lossy conversion. (means don't send quality factor.
+Just adjust the width and height)

 Note: for all algorithms take default values of max-size = 500Kb and min-size = 5Kb.